ZelphirKaltstahl/racket-markdown-blog/README.md

 ### To do

 * Read the existing config file and use its values in the code for the optional keyword arguments.
+* add known languages to the configuration file